Generalized Anxiety Disorder (GAD)

 - Evaluate and alter assumptions about the liklihood and cost of feared consequences.

-- Evaluate and alter assumptions about their own self-efficacy (their belief in their ability to handle challenges and bad things happening).
+- Evaluate and alter assumptions about the client's own self-efficacy (their belief in their ability to handle challenges, bad things happening, and their own anxiety).

-- Identify and alter other related beliefs that perpetuate their worry (e.g., beliefs about the function of worry, beliefs about perfectionism).
+- Identify and alter other related beliefs that perpetuate and maintain the client's worry (e.g., beliefs about the function of worry, beliefs about responsibility, beliefs about perfectionism, beliefs about the controllability of worry).

 - Help the individual distinguish between "helpful" and "productive" worry versus "unhelpful," maladaptive, unproductive worry.

-- Alter both cognitive and behavioral avoidance strategies and help the individual face their fears to allow for habituation and healthy evaluations of their feared consequences (liklihood and cost estimates).
+- Alter both cognitive and behavioral avoidance strategies and help the individual face their fears to allow for habituation and healthy evaluations of their feared consequences (likelihood and cost estimates).